oatlog/oatlog/doc/report/main.typ

 representation of the initial expression, despite it being reduced through their efficient deduplication.
 This is a major problem in practice and currently severely limits what applications e-graphs are suitable for.
-While we have chosen optimizing compilers to illustrate their usefulness, e-graphs were originally developed for automated theorem proving @oldegraph @egraphwithexplain.
+While we have chosen optimizing compilers to illustrate their usefulness, this is not a domain in which they have typically been used.

-E-graphs have been used for synthesis of low-error floating point expressions @herbie, optimization of linear algebra expressions @spores, and more, but are absent from general-purpose compilers.
+E-graphs were originally developed for automated theorem proving @oldegraph @egraphwithexplain and have been used for synthesis of low-error floating point expressions @herbie, optimization of linear algebra expressions @spores, etc, but they are absent from general-purpose compilers.
 The compiler backend Cranelift @cranelift is the only production compiler for general-purpose code we know of that has incorporated e-graphs, but it has done so in the weaker form of acyclic e-graphs (aegraphs) due to performance problems of full e-graphs.

 == Datalog and relational databases

-#TODO[Alejandro: instead of describing what datalog is, start with why you want to use it]

-#TODO[confusing sentence, refer to semi-naive section "semi-naive join which is similar to using database triggers"]

-Datalog is a declarative logic programming language that reasons bottom-up in an architecture very similar to a relational database.
-Recent developments @eqlog @egglog @relationalematching have shown that adding indices to e-graph pattern-matching creates a very similar relational structure, to the point that e-graphs may be best thought of as datalog extended with a unification operation.
-This allows EqSat to leverage algorithms from datalog, in particular what is called a semi-naive join which is similar to using database triggers rather than running queries against the entire database.
+Recent developments in e-graphs and equality saturation @relationalematching @eqlog @egglog have shown that adding indices to e-graph pattern-matching creates a structure that is very similar to relational databases and in particular Datalog -- a declarative logic programming language that reasons bottom-up by inserting rows into tables.
+In fact, this similarity extends to the degree that e-graphs may be best thought of as Datalog extended with a unification operation.

+This allows EqSat to leverage algorithms from Datalog, in particular the algorithm semi-naive join which, rather than running queries against the entire database, specifically queries newly inserted rows in a manner similar to a database trigger.

 Incremental rule matching, together with indices and simple query planning, has brought an order of magnitude speedup to the recent e-graph engine egglog @egglog when compared to its predecessor egg
 @egg.

-Relational databases are a mature technology with rich theory and a wide breadth of implementations, providing many techniques that could be transferred to e-graphs beyond those already incorporated into egg.
+Relational databases are a mature technology with rich theory and a wide breadth of implementations, providing many techniques that could be transferred to e-graphs beyond those already incorporated into egglog.
 At the same time, e-graphs have unique requirements and have been understood as databases only recently.
-This background is what motivated us to look at datalog-like e-graph implementation for this master's thesis.
+This background is what motivated us to look at Datalog-like e-graph implementation for our master's thesis.

 == Oatlog

-Our work introduces oatlog, a rewrite engine compatible with the egglog language @egglog.
-Like egglog, it can be seen as a datalog engine with support for unification.
+Our work introduces oatlog, a rewrite engine compatible with the egglog language.
+Like egglog, it can be seen as a Datalog engine with support for unification.
 Unlike egglog, it compiles rules ahead-of-time (aot$#h(2pt)approx#h(2pt)$oat) which allows query planning and index selection to be optimized globally.

 Currently, as of the midpoint report, oatlog is slower than egglog and does not implement quite a few of egglog's features.
 Addressing this is our priority for the remainder of our master's thesis work.

-== This report
+== This thesis

-#TODO[overview of upcoming sections]
+#NOTE[This section talks about things that aren't finished as if they were.]

+@conceptual_background extends this introduction with a conceptual background.
+This is a step-by-step explanation of what e-graphs are and how they have been implement prior to their unification to Datalog.
+We then motivate the idea of e-graphs as relational databases, culminating in showing how semi-naive evaluation avoids rediscovering facts.

+The background, @background, changes the perspective to instead introduce the techniques that are relevant for anyone writing a Datalog-inspired equality saturating engine, guided by their use within oatlog.

+@oatlog_implementation then concretely describes the implementation of these techniques in oatlog, in addition to showing what oatlog can do and how it is used. @oatlog_evaluation follows by evaluating oatlog through its test suite and benchmarks.

+#TODO[Elaborate on evaluation once that's possible.]

+#NOTE[The midpoint draft is too early for a conclusion.]

-= Conceptual background
+= Conceptual background <conceptual_background>

 #TODO[Matti: §2.1 You should clarify the basic concepts (assume that the reader has basic knowledge of computer science, but has not heard anything about e-graphs); what are e-graphs, how are e-classes different from e-nodes, what does “extraction” mean, and so on.
 Think that your description should form a clear story that explains everything the reader needs to know to understand the remainder of the thesis.]